This key lime pie is so perfectly tart and easy to make! Prepped in 15 minutes or less. Just blend, pour, and freeze! It’s secretly healthy too!

 Instructions

 - Add all the filling ingredients to your blender and process until smooth.
-Then pour the mixture into your pie crust and spread as evenly as possible.
+Then pour the mixture into your crust and spread as evenly as possible.

 Lauren